Religion in Lebanon: Lebanese Druze

-The other Lebanese Christians are concentrated also in similar areas like in east Beirut (northern parts of Greater Beirut), Mount Lebanon, Zahlé, and Jezzine.

 Lebanese Jews

-As of 2018, the Jews in Lebanon make up the smallest recognized religious group, with merely 29 persons or 0.08% of the population.
+As of 2021, there are only 69 Jews remaining in Lebanon.
+The majority of the remaining Jewish population is concentrated in Beirut.
+The Jewish community was traditionally located in Wadi Abu Jamil and Ras Beirut, with other communities in Chouf, Deir al-Qamar, Aley, Bhamdoun, and Hasbaya.

 Religion and society

 Religion and politics

 The Maronite Catholics and the Druze founded modern Lebanon in the early eighteenth century, through a governing and social system known as the "Maronite-Druze dualism" in the Mount Lebanon Mutasarrifate.

-Religion plays a major role in politics; some researchers describe the political system in Lebanon as "coming out of the womb of religion and politics".
-After the independence from France in 1943, the leaders of Lebanon agreed on the distribution of the political positions in the country according to religious affiliation, known as the national pact.
+Religion plays a major role in politics.
+Some researchers describe the political system in Lebanon as "coming out of the womb of religion and politics".
+After the independence from France in 1943, the leaders of Lebanon agreed on the distribution of the political positions in the country according to religious affiliation, known as the National Pact.
 Since then, the President is always a Maronite Christian, the Prime Minister is at all times a Sunni Muslim and the Speaker of the Parliament must be a Shia Muslim.

 Most political parties are based on sectarian belongingness and represent their religion's interests.
 It is not rare to find the clergy involved in political activities, either as members or as leaders.

-Current political and religious issues

-Under the terms of an agreement known as the National Pact between the various political and religious leaders of Lebanon, the president of the country must be a Maronite, the Prime Minister must be a Sunni, and the Speaker of Parliament must be a Shia.
+Under the terms of an agreement known as the National Pact between the various political and religious leaders of Lebanon, the president of the country must be a Maronite, the prime minister must be a Sunni, and the speaker of Parliament must be a Shia.
+This has further sustained a power balance which has been founded on religious-sectarian values.

-Since Lebanon is a country that rules by a sectarian system, family matters such as marriage, divorce and inheritance are handled by the religious authorities representing a person's faith.
+Since Lebanon is a country that is ruled by a sectarian system, family matters such as marriage, divorce and inheritance are handled by the religious authorities representing a person's faith.
+The modern Lebanese state regulates the intersection between rights, sex, and kinship through the simultaneous application of civil and personal status law and through civil institutions that provide oversight over the legal system as a whole.
 Calls for civil marriage are unanimously rejected by the religious authorities but civil marriages conducted in another country are recognized by Lebanese civil authorities.
-In the case of Lebanon, many Lebanese couples therefore conducted their civil marriage in Cyprus, which became a well know destination for such instances.
+In the case of Lebanon, many Lebanese couples therefore conducted their civil marriage in Cyprus, which became a well-known destination for such instances.

+Overall, societal norms and family dynamics create significant obstacles for mixed-sect couples in Lebanon, impacting their relationships and the acceptance of their unions within their communities and families.

 Non-religion is not recognized by the state.
-However, following intense pressure and lobbying by the Civil Center for National Initiative, the Minister of the Interior Ziad Baroud made it possible to have a citizen's religious sect removed from his identity card in 2009.
+However, following intense pressure and lobbying by the Civil Center for National Initiative, the Minister of the Interior Ziyad Baroud made it possible to have a citizen's religious sect removed from his identity card in 2009.